British Cycling National Youth Series - Scarborough 2018 - image courtesy Huw Williams

 Any training plan has to be structured around the developing riders lifestyle, which in the case of a school/college pupil takes into account: other sporting activities, other school & ex-curricular commitments, family support (where would any athlete be without the 'support crew'), school commitments, revision & exams.
 The same principal used with adult riders - Rider Information & Lifestyle Audit, is used to capture as much information as possible.
 Only then can a proportional training plan be created to help the rider achieve the goals agreed (detailed by the rider, then agreed by the coach & parent).

-Performance/Weekly Training Plans for under 18s are £30 per month. (more details here) This includes: Analysis of the Rider Information and Lifestyle Audit Annual plan Weekly prescriptive plan, review of weekly plan (submitted each Sunday by the rider) including any adaptation to the following week's prescription Race plans Annual summary Coach availability at anytime for cycling/coaching queries, email etc.
+Performance/Weekly Training Plans for under 18s start from £35 per month. (more details here) This includes: Analysis of the Rider Information and Lifestyle Audit Annual plan Weekly prescriptive plan, review of weekly plan (submitted each Sunday by the rider) including any adaptation to the following week's prescription Race plans Annual summary Coach availability at anytime for cycling/coaching queries, email etc.

 If you think you have an under 18 rider who would benefit from weekly prescriptive/performance coaching use the contact button below, get in touch and I'll forward a Rider Information Form & Lifestyle Audit, then we can arrange a meeting and progress from there.